stitchfix/mab/README.md

 ## License

-Mab is licensed under the Apache 2.0 license.
+Mab and Numint are licensed under the Apache 2.0 license.
 See the LICENSE file for terms and conditions for use, reproduction, and distribution.